Contributing Writer

 The packable design lets you easily stuff the jacket into its hood, making it a great travel companion or an extra layer to throw in your bag for errands.
 It’s also loaded with functional features, including a hood and zippered pockets for your hands.

-Check Price on Columbia Check Price on Amazon
+Check Price on REI Check Price on Columbia

 Best Technical Lifestyle Parka for Women Who Ride